 Alternatives for coconut oil

-If coconut oil is not your thin, or if you have any concerns you can absolutely use different oils instead!
+If coconut oil is not your thing, or if you have any concerns you can absolutely use different oils instead!
 These ones are also great for our hair (just research them before using, if they are beneficial for your hair type!):

 - argan oil